hyperspy/hyperspy/doc/user_guide/model.rst

     >>> m.plot(navigator=False)

 By default the model plot is automatically updated when any parameter value changes.
 It is possible to suspend this feature with :py:meth:`~.model.BaseModel.suspend_update`.

 ..
 To resume it use :py:meth:`~.model.BaseModel.resume_update`.

 .. _model.starting:

 Setting the initial parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Non-linear regression often requires setting sensible starting parameters.
+Non-linear optimization often requires setting sensible starting parameters.
 This can be done by plotting the model and adjusting the parameters by hand.

 .. versionchanged:: 1.3
     All :meth:`notebook_interaction` methods renamed to :meth:`gui`.
 The